aimms/documentation/webui/webui-grid-pages.rst

 The upper part of the Page tab allows the user to select a certain layout for the page, either as one of the Standard layouts or as a Custom layout.
 First we are going to discuss options for applying Standard layouts.
 Afterwards, we will also discuss relevant topics for using Custom layouts.

-Standard layouts
+Standard Layouts
 ----------------

 As shown in the last picture above, a particular case of a standard layout is the "Layout: classic".
 When this layout is applied to a grid page, then there are actually no specific areas defined and the widgets are placed on the page in the same way as done for a classic page.
+Resizing the entire browser window will result in the same resposive design as the one applied to the classic pages.

 The user may choose to switch to another layout from the standard list.
-Currently this list offers Standard Layout A1, A2, A3, A4, Standard Layout B1, B2, Standard Layout C1, C2, and Standard Layout D1, D2.
+Currently this list offers Standard Layout A1, A2, A3, A4, Standard Layout B1, B2, Standard Layout C1, C2, and Standard Layout D1, D2 (please use the left arrow < and the right > in order to scroll horizontally through the list):

 .. image:: images/GridPage_PageTab_StandardLayouts.png
     :align: center